-The first four courses (not to exceed eighteen hours) of repeated course work in which the original grade was a "D" or "F" are the only courses in which the original grade will not be included course in Retention/Graduation GPA.
+The first four courses (not to exceed eighteen hours) of repeated course work in which the original grade was a "D" or "F" are the only courses in which the original not course grade will be included Retention/Graduation GPA.
 If such a course is repeated more than once, all grades with the exception of the original course grade, will count in computing the GPA.
 Students may repeat courses above the first four courses or eighteen hours of "Ds" or "Fs" and they may also repeat courses with grades of "C" or better; however, in each of these instances all grades will be included when calculating the GPA.

 It is the student's responsibility to notify the Office of the Registrar when a repeated course situation occurs, whether the original course or the repeat course was taken at SE or any other institution.
 If either course (original or repeat) was taken at another institution, it may be necessary for the student to obtain verification from the appropriate SE academic department that the original course and the repeat course are in fact deemed to be equivalent courses.
-To comply with this policy, the student should request a "Repeated Course Notification" form from the Office of the Registrar, Administration Building, and Room 100.
-This form should be filed with the Registrar as soon as a repeated course situation occurs.